iamr-gh/site/src/content/blog/ai-coding.md

 As such, I am actively looking for more terminal-native ai-coding tools and ways to integrate into my existing neovim workflows.

+## General Methodology

+**AI-Generated, Human Verified** is my standard in these situations.
+The general workflow is I would discuss with a planning agent my vision for the changes, and once it wrote a plan with enough specifity to match my goals for a task, I would allow a building agent to execute that plan and interact with the environment to run tests, etc. After it built a solution, I would do QA and give feedback, reporting errors or further pieces I wanted changed with respect to the overall product.

+This plan-execute segmentation was helpful ebcause

 <!-- need to work on this-->
 ## Tools Used